BFN Smart Start Awards

 Overview

 The Black Founders Network (BFN) Smart Start Awards, supported by KPMG, aim to provide financial and non-financial support to early-stage Black entrepreneurs and their ideas.
 Each award is valued at $4,000 CAD and determined through a comprehensive evaluation and community selection process based on entrepreneurial merit.
 In addition to funding, award recipients will receive access to tailored mentorship and BFN Core programming to support the development of their business, product or service.
-Recipients will also have access to co-working and collaboration space and the BFN digital community platform for networking.
+Recipients will receive membership to the ONRamp community and co-working space at the Schwartz Reisman Innovation Campus in the heart of downtown Toronto.

 • Have demonstrated entrepreneurial merit and mindset